- Ditch the batteries: off-grid compressed air energy storage

 What makes the car on air revolutionary is not that it runs on air but the fact that it’s very small, light and slow (it has a maximum speed of only 110 kilometres an hour).
 That’s why the car is so economical – a full tank only costs 1.5 euro and has a range of 200 kilometres.
 If normal cars running on fossil fuels would be this small, light and slow, they would be just as economical as the air car.

-Update 2 , April 2009 : compressed air cars have one important advantage over electrical cars: compressed air tanks are a more eco-friendly way to store energy (no chemicals required).
+Compressed air cars have one important advantage over electrical cars: compressed air tanks are a more eco-friendly way to store energy (no chemicals required).
 On the downside, they have an even lower energy density than chemical batteries.
-We plan a follow-up post on the topic.